Chapter 8 Pearson’s r and linear regression

 X is our independent variable, and Y is our dependent variable.
 M is the slope of our line.
 In other words, a one unit increase in X leads to an M unit increase in Y (or, if M is negative, a one unit increase in Y leads to an M unit decrease in Y).
 B is the Y intercept of our line.
 When X is zero, B will be the value of our line.

-When we ask R to draw a regression line on a scatterplot, we are asking R to first find the line that most closely fits all of the points in our scatterplot, and then generate a formula for that line.
+When we ask R to draw a regression line on a scatterplot, we are asking R to to find the line that most closely fits all of the points in our scatterplot, and then generate a formula for that line.
 To generate that formula, R needs to find the slope and the intercept.
 To ask R to report what slope and intercept it found, we can use this command:

 ##